unknownlearner/Beta-Group/README.txt

 ======================================
 Shared workload: Group Work Perfomance
 ======================================
+Hemn: Initiated the App from step 1-5 including updating the README file in parallel.
+Sandeep: Moved on with step 5-7 updating the README file accordingly.
+Amanjit: Finished the steps 7-9 also putting all notes in the README file.

+Other observations:
 - We togther created the app, ran and tested, every step of the way.
 - Added the README file, putting our inputs and observations.
 - Created a gitHub repo for the App.